cresset-template/cresset/README.md

 Though less capable than Kubernetes, swarm mode has a much gentler learning curve, requiring less experienced (read expensive) engineers to utilize.
 Also, at the risk of deflating some egos,
-I would like to point out that the vast majority of services never go "planet scale", whatever the CEO has been pitching to investors.
+I wish to point out that the vast majority of services never go "planet scale", whatever the CEO has been pitching to investors.
 Even if large-scale deployments do become necessary, using Docker from the very beginning will accelerate the development process and make MLOps adoption much simpler.
-Accelerating time-to-market by streamlining the development process is a competitive edge for any firm, whether startup or tech titan.
+Accelerating time-to-market by streamlining the development process is a competitive edge for any firm, whether lean startup or tech titan.

 With luck, the deep learning community will be able to "_code once, train anywhere_" with the technique I propose here.